ChaoZhang173/1D-peloton/README.md

 We are currently working on the following jobs:

 **0. debugging: Chao**
-  Finished debugging, code could run successfully
+  Finished debugging, code could run successfully 03/19/2024
+  Fixed issue: uninitialized variable: vector<double> neeff 03/19/2024
   The accuracy needs to be verified
 **1. timer: Chao**